Ddamula/Ddamula/README.md

 Software Developer | Innovator | Lifelong Learner

 About Me

-As a passionate software developer with expertise in C#, Python, and Java, I excel in crafting innovative solutions.
+#As a passionate software developer with expertise in C#, Python, and Java, I excel in crafting innovative solutions.
 With a strong foundation in computer science, I continuously explore emerging technologies.
+#Embracing a childlike heart, I stay curious, resilient, and authentic, unlocking innovation and joy in all aspects of life.

 Technical Skills